PedroPLCode/FomoSapiensCryptoDipHunter/README.md

 # FomoSapiensCryptoDipHunter

-FomoSapiensCryptoDipHunter is a crypto trading bot designed to assist in making trading decisions on the Binance exchange.
+FomoSapiensCryptoDipHunter is a crypto trading bot designed to assist in making trading decisions on the crypto exchange market.
 The bot integrates advanced technical indicators, real-time performance monitoring, and dynamic parameter adjustments to enhance trading efficiency.
 It provides an intuitive web interface for real-time analysis and sends email alerts for buy or sell signals.

 ## Features